 Leah Bridger, MA, LMFT, is a Licensed Marriage and Family Therapist in Washington State (#LF 0950).
 Ms. Bridger received her Master of Arts Degree from the California Family Study Center in 1981 and has been licensed as a Marriage and Family Therapist since 1982.
 Her experience in the mental health field includes counseling individuals and families, providing clinical supervision, teaching psychology courses, and conducting trainings related to student mental health and well-being.

-Doctoral Level Practicum in Psychology
+Doctoral and Masters Level Practicum in Psychology

 Training Opportunities: Practicum students will conduct intake interviews and provide individual and group counseling while at UWB Counseling Center.
-Additionally practicum students will have the option of involvement in outreach and community intervention.
+Additionally, practicum students will have the option of involvement in outreach and community intervention.
 These activities would involve informational fairs, consulting and working with the undergraduate student peer health educators (HEROS), and providing workshops to undergraduate students, University housing residential life staff, and other student affairs student leaders and employees.

 Hours: Practicum students are expected to provide 12 – 20 hours per week during the fall, winter and spring quarters at the UWB Counseling Center.
 The days of the week you are at our site is negotiable, but must occur Monday – Friday from 8:30 am to 5:00 pm.